Lassie

 Consult a vet

-Always check if your vet is open during the festive season so that you can seek help quickly if your dog starts to feel unwell.
-You can also call a digital vet for advice; as a Lassie customer you have unlimited calls.
+Always check your vet’s opening hours during the festive season so you can get help quickly if your dog becomes unwell.
+You can also call a digital vet for advice; as a Lassie customer, you have unlimited calls.

 Level Up Your Pet Care Game: Get Our FREE App Now!